 The prices are low to reflect the clinic's commitment to the provision of training for healthcare professionals in medical ultrasound.
 Your ultrasound scan will be carried out by highly trained Sonographers, a student will not carry out the scan but maybe present.
-Unless you specify otherwise when appointment is booked.
+Unless of course you specify otherwise when your appointment is booked.

 A patient can be referred for an ultrasound guided injection.
 This procedure relieves pain in patients presenting with acute or chronic pain symptoms.
 They are safe and simple to carry out; very rarely do they cause a reaction.
 A steroid injection is administered into the area of interest i.e. where the pain symptoms occur under ultrasound guidance thus reducing inflammation.
 There is very little preparation to be carried out; patients are advised to continue to take their prescribed medication.
 Unless they have been advised not to by their referring healthcare professional.

 Following a short scan to localise the area of interest and then the guided injection, the procedure will take between 20 - 30 minutes. .
 After the injection the patient may be asked to wait in the rest area to allow the patient to get over possible effect of the injection such as discomfort in the joint and possible bruising.
 Steroids may cause some swelling in the area of the injection but this does not last very long; in case of persistence our advice is to use an ice-pack.